ashawkey/stable-dreamfusion/readme.md

  python main.py --text "a hamburger" --workspace trial -O --w 200 --h 200
  ```
  You only need to let it run for a few seconds, until you've confirmed that three `.pt` files have been created.

  2. Run the tracer script, which creates a `unet_traced.pt` file for you:
  ```bash
  python trace.py
  ```

  3. Comment out the three `torch.save` lines in `sd.py` again, and (re)-start another standard run.
 This time you should see a siginificant speed-up and maybe a bit
     higher vram usage than before.

 The tracing functionality has only been tested in combination with the `-O` option.
-Using it without `--vram_O` will require some changes inside `trace.py`.
+Using it without `--vram_O` would probably require some changes inside `trace.py`.

 # Acknowledgement